DCU Home | Our Courses | Loop | Registry | Library | Search DCU

 2. Compare a variety of technologies for sensing human activities, including biometrics, and how AI techniques turn this into useful information

-3. Understand and compare how search mechanisms, including web search, question answering, information retrieval, and recommender systems operate including how machine learning is used
+3. Analyse and compare how search mechanisms, including web search, question answering, information retrieval, and recommender systems operate including how machine learning is used.

-4. Analyse how multimedia information, covering image and video, can be automatically deconstructed, analysed and understood using AI techniques
+4. Explain how multimedia information, covering image and video, can be automatically deconstructed, analysed and interpreted using AI techniques

-5. Understand how linked data and semantic web technologies operate and are used and be able to apply this in implementations.
+5. Describe how linked data and semantic web technologies operate and are used and be able to apply this in implementations.

 WorkloadFull time hours per semester